 I grew up in Wisconsin and got a B.A. in Biology from Carleton College in 1978.
 After working in environmental education and international conservation for six years, I went to graduate school in zoology at the University of Washington and received a PhD in 1991.
 My dissertation work was on the molecular systematics and morphological evolution of blackbirds.
 I had a Sloan Fellowship in molecular evolution to support a post-doc in the Biology Department at Princeton University, then returned to the University of Washington as Director of Public Programs at the Burke Museum.

 Since the mid-1990s my focus has been on textbook writing and teaching.
-I co-author a book for upper-division evolution courses called Evolutionary Analysis with Jon Herron, now in its 4th edition.
-I also write a text for introductory major's courses called Biological Science; the 4th edition published in early 2010.
-I teach part-time in the introductory biology series for majors at the UW and have been conducting research on the impact of active learning techniques on student performance.
+I co-authored a book for upper-division evolution courses called Evolutionary Analysis with Jon Herron through four editions; Jon has now written a 5th edition.
+I also wrote four editions of a text for introductory major's courses called Biological Science; although I am only nominally involved now, the tth edition published in early 2013.
+I started teaching in the UW Biology Deparment as a part-time lecturer in 2000, and moved to a full-time appointment in 2011.
+Currently I am Principal Lecturer and am teaching two courses in the introductory series for majors, a 300-level writing and professional skills course focused on biodiversity, and a graduate-level seminar in undergraduate teaching.
+Since 2003 I have also been conducting research on the impact of active learning techniques on student performance, with colleagues for the UW's Biology Education Research Group.